Join Our FREE Live Webinar

 Recently Sold Homes

 Even if the home you're comparing to was last sold six months ago, it is much better than a similar home that was sold one year ago.
-Also, don't limit yourself to just one but rather try to get a handful of comparables or "comps" before calling it a day.
+Also, don't limit yourself to just one; rather, try to get a handful of comparables or "comps" before calling it a day.

-Gauge market temperature by looking at days on market (DOM) for the sold comparable properties.
-Low average DOM indicates a seller's market and high average DOM signals a strong buyer's market.
+Gauge market temperature by looking at days on the market (DOM) for comparable properties that have been sold.
+A low average DOM indicates a seller's market and a high average DOM signals a strong buyer's market.
 How long do properties take to sell?
 What are the average days on the market for sold properties?
-Which properties sell faster and which ones take longer?
+Which properties sell faster, and which ones take longer?
 Why?

 Location Proximity